 Provisioning of consent:

-As IoT platforms need to get users’ consent for their data, there should be clear and easy ways to aquire the consent from users.
+As IoT platforms need to get users’ consent for their data, there should be clear and easy ways to acquire consent from users.
 There exist three different ways to get it from IoT service platforms.

-Pre-provisioning: When a user purchases an IoT device from a service provider, a consent can be given and embedded to the IoT device.
+Pre-provisioning: When a user purchases an IoT device from a service provider, consent can be given and embedded to the IoT device.
 When the device is registered to an IoT platform, the pre-provisioned consent can be included in the registration procedures.

 Post-provisioning: An IoT application is registered to an IoT platform without consent.
-Once the data of the IoT application is identified as a personal data, a user can select its consent via for example a web interface IoT application.
+Once the data of the IoT application is identified as personal data, a user can select its consent via, for example, a web interface IoT application.

 Interactive-provisioning: When an IoT application is registered to an IoT platform, there should be an additional step acquiring users’ consent.

-Below table shows the differences among three consent provisioning mechainsms.
+Below table shows the differences between three consent provisioning mechanisms.